apesurd/notes.CFA/Level2/TotalPeriodicPensionCost.md

  \end{split}
 $$

+> [!Tip]
+> - Visualize the boxes for PA and PBO, and subtract elements from them.
-> [!Tip] "Current contribution" and "benefits paid" are cancelled out.
+> - "Current contribution" and "benefits paid" are cancelled out.

 >[!Note] Not all components are to be expensed in income statement.
 Some reported under OCI.
 >[[IFRS]]  and US [[GAAP]] have different standards to determine which component should be part of the income statement and which should be a part of OCI.